Why vCloud Tech?NSX allows you to manage the entire network from one pane of glass

-NSX software-defined networks or SDN is part of VMware’s software-defined data center (SDDC) concept, which provides cloud computing on VMware Network Virtualization technology.
+NSX software-defined networks or SDN is part of VMware’s software-defined cloud centre (SDDC) concept, which provides cloud computing on VMware Network virtualization technology.
 The company stated that NSX was created to enable virtual networking environments without needing a command-line interface or administrator intervention.

-VMware NSX enables virtual cloud networking, a software-defined approach that allows for network virtualization across multiple data centers, clouds, applications frameworks, and other platforms.
-NSX Data Center offers a range of network elements and services, including firewalls, load balancing, and VPN, which can be implemented as virtual appliances.
-Your virtual cloud network can be more secure and efficient with full-stack networking and VMware NSX Security Virtualization.
-Protect and connect applications from your multi-cloud, container, and data center infrastructures.
+VMware NSX enables virtual cloud networking, a software-defined approach that allows for network virtualization across multiple data centres, clouds, applications frameworks, and other platforms.
+NSX Data Center offers a range of network elements and services, including firewalls, load balancing, and VPN, which implements as virtual appliances.
+Your virtual cloud network can be more secure and efficient with full-stack networking and VMware NSX security virtualization.
+Protect and connect applications from your multi-cloud, container, and data centre infrastructures.
 NSX creates and renders the entire network model in a software program.
-It allows you to quickly and easily create, provision, and manage any network topology and provide critical apps and services more efficiently.
+This allows you to quickly and easily create, provision, and manage any network topology and provide critical apps and services more efficiently.

 - Consistent Multi-Cloud Operations: You can manage compatible security and networking policies across public and private clouds using a single pane, regardless of whether your applications run in VM, container, or bare metal.

 - Intrinsic security: Provide granular protection using network segmentation and micro-segmentation according to each workload.
 To protect against lateral threats, create context-aware security policies that leverage IDS/IPS.

 - OpEx and CapEx Lower: Consolidating security and networking functions on one platform can save you up to 35%.
 Optimized traffic flow and simplified operations can reduce OpEx.

 NSX Service Composer allows the network administrator to provision and assigns security services to applications.
 The administrator can also use Service Composer to create active security groups using custom filters such as OS type, tags, and VMware vCenter objects.